apache/yunikorn-site/docs/design/scheduler_plugin.md

 ## Plugin Implementation

-To expose the entirety of YuniKorn functionality, we implement three of the Scheduling Framework Plugins:
+To expose the entirety of YuniKorn functionality, we implement three of the Scheduling Framework extension points:

 ### PreFilter

-PreFilter plugins are passed a reference to a Pod and return either `Success` or `Unschedulable`, depending on whether that pod should be considered for scheduling.
+PreFilter extension point are passed a reference to a Pod and return either `Success` or `Unschedulable`, depending on whether that pod should be considered for scheduling.

 For the YuniKorn implementation, we first check the Pod to see if we have an associated `applicationId`